dustinpfister/blog_posts/_posts/nodejs-http.md

 server.listen(port);
 ```

-## Making http requests from node.js
+## 4 - http request for making server side requests

-There are many npm packages for this that may help to make requests easier, or add helpful features, but it is not to hard to just make requests from node.js with the built in http module.
+There are many npm packages for this that may help to make requests easier, or add helpful features, but it is not to hard to just make requests from node.js with the built in http module by using the [http request method](https://nodejs.org/docs/latest-v8.x/api/http.html#http_http_request_options_callback).

 This basic example will make a get request for www.google.com